open-mmlab/mmdetection3d/README.md

 **News**: We released the codebase v0.9.0.

-In the recent NeurIPS 2020 [nuScenes 3D detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) of 5th AI Driving Olympics, we obtained best PKL award/3rd place by multi-modality entry and best vision-only results.
+In the recent [nuScenes 3D detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) of the 5th AI Driving Olympics in NeurIPS 2020, we obtained the best PKL award and the second runner-up by multi-modality entry, and the best vision-only results.
 Code and models will be released soon!

 Documentation: https://mmdetection3d.readthedocs.io/